ebe1997/9/Main/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at l.
-You can find more of my work at [l](https://github.com/l/).
+If you have any questions about the repo, open an issue or contact me directly at nezz2197@gmail.com.
+You can find more of my work at [ebe1997](https://github.com/ebe1997/).